apache/struts-site/source/submitting-patches.md

     git push

-as `my-branch` was already connected with remote branch.
+as `my-branch` was already connected with the remote branch.

 The final step is to open a Pull Request (short: PR) against the original Apache Struts repo.
 Go to the [Apache Struts mirror](https://github.com/apache/struts), then to [Pull request](https://github.com/apache/struts/pulls)